Current issues & deadlines

 - Begin the process of application via the Master portal

-- To complete the two-step application process, first apply online
+- To complete the two-step application process apply online

 - Register with your email address and create a password, then log in and fill in the online application.
 Submit this electronically and upload all your documents to the portal.
-Then print out the online application form in the portal and send it, together with your documentation, by mail, to the address in Berlin provided.
+Finally print the online application form in the portal and send it alongside your documentation by mail to the address in Berlin provided.

 Courses with direct application via the relevant department: